f5devcentral/UDF-DevOps-Base/docs/_labs/lab0.markdown

 ## Test the ATC and FAST Extensions
 An important, but often overlooked, part of automation is the creation of test cases to ensure the automation achieved the desired outcome.
 In this lab, we will leverage the Chef [InSpec][InSpec] tool.
 InSpec is based on Ruby and provides a framework to test infrastructure deployed in a public or private cloud.

+> **Note:** You should see the InSpec test run twice, once for each BIG-IP, and all tests should be green.

 ```bash
 cd ~/projects/UDF-DevOps-Base/labs/lab0
 for i in {6..7}